jennur/thisweek/README.md

 **TL;DR** Just open an issue.

 The title of your issue is included in the weekly digest with a link to the issue itself.
 Hence, you can include additional information, screenshots, links in the issue description if you want to show more.

+TEST